a-hagi613/Projects/Rainbow To-do/READme.md

 ## Description

-This is a simple to list app with that implements your basic CRUD operations.
-To add a bit more color I made the background rainbow themed
+This is a simple to list app that implements your basic CRUD operations.
+To add a bit more color I made the background rainbow themed.

 ## Getting Started